Lexi Love (drag performer)

-Clair Barnes (born November 22, 1990), known professionally as Lexi Love, is an American drag performer and model.
-She rose to prominence for competing on the seventeenth season of reality competition television series RuPaul's Drag Race.
+Clair Barnes (born November 22, 1990), known professionally as Lexi Love, is an American drag performer and model based in Louisville, Kentucky.
+She rose to prominence by competing on the seventeenth season of the reality competition television series RuPaul's Drag Race, in which she finished in third place.

+Since August 2025, she has been embroiled in a trademark dispute over her use of the stage name "Lexi Love", which she had been using since 2009, while an actress had previously registered a trademark for the name and had been using it for various performances since 2004.

 Career

 Lexi Love was appointed as the official American ambassador to the United Kingdom-based House of Versace by Drag Race UK winner Krystal Versace.
 One of her mentors is 2016 Mr. Continental winner Mykul Jay Valentine.
 An early drag mother of Lexi Love's was Nomi Love, and her current drag mother is Jessica Dimon.

 Lexi Love was announced to be competing in the seventeenth season of competition series RuPaul's Drag Race on December 4, 2024.
-She was the first contestant to represent Louisville, and the oldest competitor in the season.
+She was the first contestant to represent Louisville, Kentucky, and the oldest competitor in the season.
 Many of her competitors referred to her as "grandma" or "auntie" which sparked a debate online with fans involving ageism in the franchise.

-In the second episode, Lexi Love performed "She's Giving" while roller skating and doing cartwheels, which impressed her castmates and ultimately won.
-Her debut song was produced and co-written by record producer Drew Louis, and was released on January 10, 2025.
+She then debuted in its second episode of the series, performing "She's Giving" while roller skating and doing cartwheels, which impressed her castmates and ultimately won.
+Her song was produced and co-written by record producer Drew Louis, and was released on January 10, 2025.
 For the Snatch Game challenge, Lexi Love impersonated the late comedian Gilbert Gottfried; digital magazine Entertainment Weekly saw her effort and "tried her hand at pulling off the feat" as she became the third contestant in the series playing a male-presenting character.

 She remained safe constantly throughout the season, until she won a narrative interpretive dance challenge alongside Onya Nurve.
-Lexi Love soon made it to the season finale and performed her second song titled "Classic", but was overall eliminated with Sam Star finishing in third place.
-Her Instagram following grew by 1,144 percent as the show aired.
+Lexi Love soon made it to the season finale and performed her second song titled "Classic", but was overall eliminated along with Sam Star, finishing in third place.
+As the show aired, her following on the social media platform Instagram grew by 1,144 percent.